microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

         pasting the file name and hitting **Enter**.

 7. While the workload is running, watch the counters in Performance Monitor.
-You should see *Batch Requests per Second* around 500 and there should be *Page Latch* waits throughout the workload.
+You should see **Batch Requests/sec** around 500 and there should be **Page Latch** waits throughout the workload.
     You can then go to SSMS and run the various scripts to monitor the workload.
-    You should see several sessions waiting on PAGELATCH, and when using the `02-get object info from page resource sql 2019.sql` you should see the sessions are waiting on pages that belong to TempDB system tables, most often sysschobjs.
+    You should see several sessions waiting on `PAGELATCH`, and when using the `02-get object info from page resource sql 2019.sql` you should see the sessions are waiting on pages that belong to TempDB system tables, most often `sysschobjs`.
     This is TempDB metadata contention and is the scenario that this SQL Server 2019 improvement is targeted to correct.
     Feel free to run the workload a few more times to examine